Integration Options

 ref={iframeRef}

-title="Embedded Peer Checkout"
+title="Embedded Checkout"

 src={ensureEmbedModeUrl(checkoutUrl)}